 Basically, you have to be willing to invest a lot of resources in these strategies.
 Only if these concepts are well thought out, align with the defined target clientele and offer real added value and are credible for the customers and correspond to the company’s image, will they also be crowned with success.

-Such a strategy does not, of course, simply grow overnight, but requires long-term planning that will occupy all departments, especially marketing, sales and management.
-As a goal and concept, Customer Loyalty must determine the guiding principle throughout the entire business.
+Such a strategy does not, of course, simply grow overnight, but requires long-term planning that will occupy all departments, especially marketing, sales, and management.
+As a goal and concept, customer retention must determine the guiding principle throughout the entire business.

-All these points are intended to strengthen Customer Loyalty to the company.
+All these points are intended to strengthen customer retention in the company.
 But how do you check whether you can achieve the desired effect at all?
-Key figures such as the well-known Net Promoter Score®, which calculates Customer Satisfaction, help.
+Key figures such as the well-known Net Promoter Score®, which calculates customer satisfaction, help.
 We will now show you exactly how this can be done.

 If you only shrug your shoulders when hearing the term Net Promoter Score you should read Net Promoter Score: Calculation and Interpretation on our blog to get the necessary background information in advance.
-Here we show how the Net Promoter Score can be specifically used to test Customer Loyalty strategies.
+Here we show how the Net Promoter Score can be specifically used to test customer retention strategies.

 Most strategies, such as events, take place at precisely specific times, allowing you to directly interview the participating customers in a tight time window after the promotion.
 This survey is best done online, with many using a simple and proven tool: e-mail.

-At some events, such as workshops or parties where customers are on site (and it is possible to address them briefly without much distraction), it is also possible to carry out the survey directly on site via mobile devices.
-An advantage of this method: Immediately afterwards, you can personally hand over a small thank you to the customer in the form of a small giveaway.
+At some events, such as workshops or parties where customers are on-site (and it is possible to address them briefly without much distraction), it is also possible to carry out the survey directly on-site via mobile devices.
+An advantage of this method: Immediately afterward, you can personally hand over a small thank you to the customer in the form of a small giveaway.